-The most beautiful places in America are easily reached by plane, train, or automobile, whether you’re looking for a weekend getaway or cross-country road trip.
+The most beautiful places in the US are easily reached by plane, train, or automobile, whether you’re looking for a weekend getaway or cross-country road trip.
 It’s not difficult to hop in the car and set off to some breathtaking places!
 Camp, hike, bike, or simply jump out of the car and marvel at all America offers.

 One of the most stunning attractions in the heart of Yellowstone National Park is the Grand Prismatic Spring.
-This colorful, bubbling hot spring is the largest in the United States and third-largest in the world.
+This colorful, bubbling hot spring is the largest in the United States and the third-largest in the world.

 Various species of pigmented bacteria thrive in Grand Prismatic, giving the hot spring its striking colors.
 The hues change with the season and darken from vibrant blues to dark yellows and oranges in the summer.

 Address: Yellowstone National Park, Teton County, Wyoming

 The canyon features wavelike towering rocks and light beaming down into the openings.
 Its otherworldly appearance is what brings thousands of visitors to this unique natural sculpture.

 Water eroded the rock for millions of years to create the tall, wavy sandstone seen today.
-Photographers are known to flock there in the summer to capture amazing photos of the beams of light.
-The upper and lower canyons are both available for guided tours.
-Learn about the canyon’s history and regional culture while you explore this wondrous sight.
+Photographers are known to flock there in the summer to capture amazing photos of the beams of light making it the most photographed attraction in the US.

 Address: Navajo Tribal Park, Page, AZ 86040

 In April, travel to Washington State and discover millions of blooming tulips and a festival built around it.
 Located in the northwestern corner of the state, Skagit Valley puts on an annual festival to attract tourists and celebrate the beautiful blooming tulips.

 There's something for everyone to delve into the local culture, from scenic helicopter tours to art viewings and wine tastings.
 Kids will enjoy princess and hero parties.
 The entire family can enjoy a tulip country bike tour through the blooming fields.

 Address: 311 W Kincaid St, Mt Vernon, WA 98273

-Also Read: Washington State Top 20 Attractions
+Also Read: Best Places to Visit in Washington State

 The snowcapped peaks known as Maroon Peak and North Maroon Peak provide an awe-inspiring backdrop behind a reflective lake and towering aspen trees whose fall colors make the scenery even more breathtaking.

 Both peaks, towering more than 14,000 feet high, are a staple of the Rocky Mountains.
 Formed by millions of years of geologic and glacial activity, the mountains and surrounding landscape are something that can't be missed.

 Located in the Gulf of Mexico a few miles off Key West, Dry Tortugas National Park is known for its abundant sea life.
 Discover colorful coral reefs and visit feeding grounds to encounter local tropical birds.

 Address: Dry Tortugas National Park, Key West, FL

+The Haiku Stairs of Oahu is next on our list of most beautiful places in the US.
 Ascend 4,000 steps above clouds and into the mountains of Oahu on the Haiku Stairs.
 Also known as the “Stairway to Heaven,” the cliffside steps and 360-degree views will leave you breathless.

 The hike up the stairs is currently so treacherous that the trail is officially closed and illegal to access.
 Local officials are trying to develop regulations and solutions for access to make the stairs accessible and enjoyable for all.

 Address: Kaneohe, HI 96744

 Thousands of years ago, an underground river ceiling collapsed and eroded to create a swimming hole paradise just 23 miles west of Austin, Texas.
 The natural pool has a cascading waterfall, vast cave, and cerulean waters perfect for cooling off on a hot Texas day.

 The pool is open every day from March through October and weekends and holidays from November through February.
 There are also hiking trails around the reservoir where visitors can discover more of the Texas natural splendor.

 The Wave itself, located on the Utah-Arizona border, is a sandstone rock formation with wavelike features that seem to undulate and move in a smooth line.
 The trek to the Wave is a 5.2-mile round-trip hike that requires reservations.

 While the elevation change is minor, the walk is mostly on slippery sands and red rocks in a hot desert.
 The Wave is so breathtakingly extraordinary that aspiring visitors must apply through a lottery four months before heading there.

 Address: Marble Canyon, AZ 86036

 Have you ever seen a natural phenomenon that makes you question the laws of physics?
 Thor’s Well does just that.
 Located near Cape Perpetua on Oregon’s rocky coast, Thor’s Well is an enormous sinkhole continuously swallowing the water around it.

 The site is well known to be a risky spot for photographers and adventurers trying to get an up-close look at the wonder.
 For the safest trip, the best time to visit is about an hour before high tide as you watch the water fill up.

 Address: Highway 101, Yachats, OR 97498

-Washington's official state waterfall is something everyone visiting the state must see at least once in their lives.
+Washington's official state waterfall is something everyone visiting the state must see at least once in their lifetime.
 Palouse Falls features a nearly 200-foot waterfall cascading over tall basalt cliffs into the Palouse River as one of the last remaining pieces of evidence to glacial movement in the region.